ranjanphdiiti/ranjanphdiiti.github.io/README.md

 ## About Me

-I am a PhD researcher in Mathematics at the Indian Institute of Technology Indore.
+I am a PhD student in the Department of Mathematics at the Indian Institute of Technology Indore.
 I completed my M.Sc. in Mathematics from the National Institute of Technology Durgapur and my B.Sc.
 (Hons.) in Mathematics from the University of Delhi.

-My academic training is rooted in mathematics and logic, and I am currently working under the supervision of <a href="https://people.iiti.ac.in/~aquilk" target="_blank">Dr. Md Aquil Khan</a>.
+My academic interests lie in mathematics and logic, and I am currently working under the supervision of <a href="https://people.iiti.ac.in/~aquilk" target="_blank">Dr. Md Aquil Khan</a>.
 My academic journey has been supported by national fellowships and scholarships.
-Alongside research, I have been involved in teaching assistance for undergraduate mathematics courses and have prior experience as an Assistant Professor in engineering mathematics.
+Alongside my research, I have served as a teaching assistant for undergraduate mathematics courses and have previous experience teaching Engineering Mathematics as an Assistant Professor.

 ---